ST. MARY’S COMMITMENT TO ACADEMIC EXCELLENCE

 Continuously Assessed and Improved

 St. Mary's High School requires 28.0 units of SMHS credit for graduation.
-These credits are explained below and include 19 core credits in theology, English, math, science, and social studies, 1 cumulative credit in health and P.E., 1 credit in world languages, 1 credit in fine arts, and 2 credits of community service.
-The remaining 4.0 credits may be selected based on student choice and availability from our list of additional electives.
+These credits are explained below and include 20 core credits in theology, English, math, science, and social studies, 1 cumulative credit in health and P.E., 1 credit in world language, 0.5 credit in fine arts, and 2 credits of community service.
+The remaining 3.5 credits may be selected based on student choice and availability from our list of elective courses.
 Students may also take additional core classes to fulfill their 28.0 SMHS credits.
 If a student is interested in additional courses of study not offered at SMHS, they may enroll in dual credit courses through UCCS CU Succeed, or another SMHS-approved institution, for enrichment credits beyond the required 28.0 units.

-4 credits of Mathematics (must include a minimum of 3 math courses; max 1 credit from PLTW or Business allowed)
+4 credits of Mathematics (must include Geometry and 2nd year of Algebra; max 1 credit from PLTW allowed)

-4 credits of Science (must include Biology, Chemistry, and two science choice electives; 1 credit from PLTW is allowed)
+4 credits of science (must include Biology, Chemistry, and two science choice electives; max 1 credit from PLTW allowed)

 4 Additional elective credits (student choice - can include additional core options)